serai-dex/serai/docs/integrations/Instructions.md

 instructions when it receives coins, executing the included specs.

-  - Out Instructions detail how to transfer coins, either to a Serai address or an address native to the coin in question.
+  - Out Instructions detail how to transfer coins, either to a Serai address or an address native to the network of the coins in question.

 A transaction containing an In Instruction and an Out Instruction (to a native address) will receive coins to Serai and send coins from Serai, without